Weinstein handlebodies for complements of smoothed toric divisors: Examples from the Algorithm

 \subsection{Smoothing nodes in $\cpone\times \cpone$}

-\begin{theorem} The complement of a toric divisor in $(\cpone\times\cpone,\omega_{a,a})$ smoothed in opposite nodes is Weinstein homotopic to the cyclic plumbing of two disk cotangent bundles of spheres, see Figure \ref{CP1xCP1simple}. \end{theorem}
+\begin{theorem} The complement of the total toric divisor in $(\cpone\times\cpone,\omega_{a,a})$ smoothed in opposite nodes is Weinstein homotopic to the cyclic plumbing of two disk cotangent bundles of spheres, see Figure \ref{CP1xCP1simple}. \end{theorem}

-\begin{proof} Consider $(\cpone \times \cpone, \omega_{a,b})$ with the toric action seen in Example \ref{example cp1xcp1}.
-As explained in Example \ref{example rectangle} we need the monotonicity condition $a=b$ in order to obtain a rectangle that will be centered with respect to opposite nodes.
+\begin{proof} Consider $(\cpone \times \cpone, \omega_{a,b})$ with the toric action described in Example \ref{example cp1xcp1}.
+As explained in Example \ref{example rectangle} we need the monotonicity condition $a=b$ in order to obtain a rectangle that is centered with respect to opposite nodes.
 Using the $SL(2,\mathbb{Z})$-transformation $ $, the moment polytope of $(\cpone \times \cpone,\omega_{a,a})$ is mapped to the polytope in Figure \ref{figure4}.
-Let us smooth the toric divisor in the singular points that map under the moment map to the opposite vertices $V_1$ and $V_2$ depicted in Figure \ref{figure4}.
-The slopes of the attaching spheres in the 2-handle attachment are $s(V_1)=(1,0)$ and $s(V_2)=(-1,0)$, being the difference of the two adjacent inward normals.
-Thus, by Theorem \ref{thm:toricWein}, the complement of the smoothed divisor is Weinstein homotopic to $\mathcal{W}_{T^2, \{(1,0). (-1,0)\}}$.
+Let us smooth the total toric divisor in the singular nodes that map under the moment map to the opposite vertices $V_1$ and $V_2$ depicted in Figure \ref{figure4}.
+The slopes of the vertices are $s(V_1)=(1,0)$ and $s(V_2)=(-1,0)$, being the difference of the two adjacent inward normals.
+Thus, by Theorem \ref{thm:toricWein}, the complement of the smoothed divisor is Weinstein homotopic to $\mathcal{W}_{T^2,\{(1,0),(-1,0)\}}$.
 We now use Theorem \ref{thm:cotangentdiagram} and apply our algorithm.
-The resulting Weinstein handlebody diagram is shown in Figure \ref{CP1xCP1start}.
-We perform a series of Reidemeister moves, handle slides and handle cancellations, of which some steps are shown in Figure \ref{CP1xCP1moves}, and simplify the Weinstein handle diagram to Figure \ref{CP1xCP1simple}.
-The final diagram shows that the manifold we obtain by taking the complement of this toric divisor is the cyclic plumbing of two disk cotangent bundles of spheres.
+We begin with the curves of slope $(1,0)$ and $(-1,0)$ in $T^2$ shown in Figure \ref{CP1xCP1leg} and isotoped so that we can then draw the corresponding Legendrians $\Lambda_{(1,0)}$ and $\Lambda_{(-1,0)}$ in $J^1(S^1)$ which are shown in Figure~\ref{CP1xCP1jet}.
+Them by satelling the $J^1(S^1)$ picture around as described in step $3$ of the algorithm, we obtain the Weinstein handlebody diagram shown in Figure \ref{CP1xCP1start}.
+We perform a series of Reidemeister moves, handle slides and, handle cancellations, as shown in Figure \ref{CP1xCP1moves}, and simplify the Weinstein handle diagram to Figure \ref{CP1xCP1simple}.
+The final diagram shows that the manifold we obtain by taking the complement of this total toric divisor is the cyclic plumbing of two disk cotangent bundles of spheres.
 The core Lagrangian spheres are formed from the unique Lagrangian disk filling of each Legendrian unknot attaching sphere together with the core of the corresponding $2$-handle.
 That this is the cyclic plumbing can be seen from the linking of the two attaching spheres of the $2$-handles, together with the position of the $1$-handle which is needed when the plumbing graph contains a cycle. \end{proof}